Ouranosinc/CRCM-CMIP/README.md

 Other variables can be provided upon request by writing to simulations_ouranos@ouranos.ca.

-All data is available through a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) liscence.
+All data are available through a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) licence.

 ### Acknowlegments
 Developed by the [ESCER Centre](https://escer.uqam.ca/) at UQAM (Université du Québec à Montréal) with the collaboration